OSDG-IIITH/gsoc-resources/slides.md

 ---

 Thank you for joining this session!
 We hope it gives you a solid foundation to begin your GSoC journey.
-Let’s make this summer a productive and impactful one with open source!
+Let's make this summer a productive and impactful one with open source!

 *Good luck!*